Moefedaily/algo-js/README.md

 # Number Guessing Game

-A simple JavaScript game where you try to guess a randomly generated number.
+A JavaScript game where you try to guess a randomly generated number.
 The game provides hints ("Uppzz!" or "Downzz!") until you find the correct number.

 ## Features